innocentmunai-kiteretsu903/smart-image-editor/README.md

 * This is a final project of CS 32 instructed by Professor Michael D. Smith
 * Course link: https://scholar.harvard.edu/mikesmith/classes/cs-32-computational-thinking-and-problem-solving
 * Professor link: https://scholar.harvard.edu/mikesmith
-* We have learned the basic ideas of using Streamlit, OpenCv, Image, and Pillow modules from this Udemy course: https://www.udemy.com/course/build-a-web-app-with-python-and-opencv-image-editing-app
+* We have additionally learned the basic ideas of using Streamlit, OpenCv, Image, and Pillow modules from this Udemy course: https://www.udemy.com/course/build-a-web-app-with-python-and-opencv-image-editing-app
 * Instructor: Gasmi Haithem (https://www.udemy.com/user/gasmi-haithem-2/)
 * We have utilized the official documentations of the libraries used in this code.
 * We have utilized various online resources to get inspiration and solve problems.